yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/configuration/tyk-gateway-configuration-options.md

 This the API key of a user used to authenticate and authorise the Gateway's access through MDCB.
 The user should be a standard Dashboard user with minimal privileges so as to reduce risk if compromised.
 The suggested security settings are read for Real-time notifications and the remaining options set to deny.

 #### slave_options.enable_rpc_cache
-If should enable keys in rpc cache
+If should enable caching keys in rpc cache

 #### slave_options.bind_to_slugs
 For on-premise installation it is expected to be false.
 For Multi-cloud gateways (using Tyk's control plane) it MUST be true

 #### slave_options.disable_keyspace_sync
-If you don't want to check actively for changes in the key space.
+If you don't want to check actively for changes in the keys from the master gateway.

 #### slave_options.group_id
 This is the "zone" that this instance inhabits, e.g. the cluster/data-centre the gateway lives in.
 The group ID must be the same across all the gateways of a data-centre/cluster which are also sharing the same Redis instance.
 This id should also be unique per cluster (otherwise another gateways cluster can pick up your keyspace events and your cluster will get zero updates).